hashicorp/terraform-provider-tfe/website/docs/r/project_policy_set_exclusion.html.markdown

 layout: "tfe"
 page_title: "Terraform Enterprise: tfe_project_policy_set_exclusion"
 description: |-
-  Add a policy set to an excluded project
+  Exclude a project from a policy set
 ---

 # tfe_project_policy_set_exclusion

-Adds and removes policy sets from an excluded project
+Adds and removes project exclusions from a policy set.

 -> **Note:** `tfe_policy_set` has an argument `global` that should be `true` to use this resource.